List of Friday the 13th characters: Chuck

-Chuck Garth and his girlfriend Chili are hippy stoners, always high when given the chance.
+Chuck and his girlfriend Chili are hippy stoners, always high when given the chance.
 On the way to Higgins Haven Chuck, Chili, Andy, Shelly and Vera are forced to eat Chuck's marijuana as the police are behind them.
 Chuck is unhappy when he realizes the police weren't following them.
 Chuck and Chili make popcorn that night and Chuck goes outside when the power goes out.
 As he checks the fuse box, Jason appears behind him and throws him into the fuse box electrocuting him to death.